ZeTheDeveloper/Application-of-blockchain-on-housing-titles/README.md

 # Application-of-blockchain-on-housing-titles
-Storing housing titles into Hyperledger Fabric Network to ensure easy verification
+Storing housing titles into Hyperledger Fabric Network to ensure easy storing and verification